2019ChenGong/TrajDeleter/README.md

 Please move the `lib` folder in our repository to the `~/.mujoco/` folder.

-Then replace the `d3rlpy` folder in the your path of environment with the given `d3rlpy` folder, witch can be downloaded here [D3RLPY](https://drive.google.com/drive/folders/1blEviHDCupHlHMPfDInytxwm9ZkTO8er?usp=drive_link).
+Then replace the `d3rlpy` folder in the your path of environment with the given `d3rlpy` folder, which can be downloaded here [D3RLPY](https://drive.google.com/drive/folders/1blEviHDCupHlHMPfDInytxwm9ZkTO8er?usp=drive_link).

 ### 3. Install dm-control and mjrl: